i.e. Lessons learned the hard way

 - Have an extra pair of zips for your zippers ready to be shipped to you.
 These will be the first to wear out on your tent.

 - Before you begin your journey, soak everything in water to see how much it really weighs.

-For some more literally life-saving tips and tricks, see Supplies.
-Also please see Resources & Advice and Travel Tips from our guests.
 For more bicycle touring tips and tricks, see our Frequently Asked Questions about the world bike tour.